Blendify/blender-manual/blender_docs/manual/animation/markers.rst

    Marker in a 3D View.

-The View does not allow you to create, edit, and remove markers, they just show their name between ``<>`` at their bottom left corner, near the active object's name, when you are at their frame (see Marker in a 3D View).
+The 3D View does not allow you to create, edit, and remove markers, it just show their name in the Object Info in the bottom left corner, when on their frame (see Marker in a 3D View).

 .. container:: lead